LucianoGanga/simple-headless-chrome/README.md

 *  https://developers.google.com/web/updates/2017/04/headless-chrome
 *  https://chromedevtools.github.io/devtools-protocol

-And you can use this in heroku thanks to https://github.com/heroku/heroku-buildpack-google-chrome
+And you can also use this in heroku thanks to https://github.com/heroku/heroku-buildpack-google-chrome

 I built this basically because I got tired of an error I received in an edge case when using PhantomJS (Unhandled reject Error: Failed to load url).
 So I decided to make my own abstraction, to be used in a heroku app, and simple to use as Horseman.